arcadia-unity/ArcadiaGodot/README.md

 (arcadia.internal.compiler/aot "export/dlls" ['selfsame.core])
 ```

+The entire dependency tree for the given namespaces will be compiled as well.

-Note that the path must allready exist.
+Note: the path must allready exist.
 You can place dlls in the root build directory or a folder named "dlls".

 ## Differences from Arcadia Unity